 Beth lives with her husband, Paul Greene, in Kinderhook, New York.
 They have two grown children, their daughter, Julian, and their son, Isaiah.

 Jennifer has a strong professional background of providing comprehensive administrative support & project coordination services in a range of fast paced professional office environments.
-Prior to joining the staff of Albany Presbytery in 2015, her role as a full time parent to two boys has augmented her professional experience with practical applications of patience, empathy & problem-solving.
+Prior to joining the staff of Albany Presbytery in early 2015, her role as a full time parent to two boys augmented her professional experience with practical applications of patience, empathy & problem-solving.
 Jennifer also serves as the Office Administrator for Westminster Presbyterian Church in Albany.
 When she’s not working, Jennifer enjoys snuggling with her animals, working in the yard or around her home, tending (and adding to) her perennial gardens, going to the gym and otherwise maintaining a healthy lifestyle.
 She lives in a 100+year old home in Waterford with her two sons, their cat and their most recent family additions – two guinea pigs!

 Rev. Michael Burkley